matry/dom/README.md

 # @matry/dom

-A web framework for imperative JSX - a new way to think about UI engineering.
+A web framework for imperative JSX - another way to think about UI engineering.

 ```
 npm install @matry/dom